siddhanth36/dtails/QUICK_DEPLOYMENT.md

 Should see:
 ```
 ✅ Environment variables validated
-✅ Cloudinary configured successfully
+✅ Supabase configured successfully
 Backend running on port 10000
 ```

 ### Step 3: Test Uploads

 Try uploading an image via the admin panel.
-It should succeed if credentials are valid.
+It should upload to Supabase Storage and return a public URL.

 ---